-In summary, the premise of the little-seen 1971 suspense drama One of Those Things (a Danish film with an exclusively British and Japanese cast) reads like just another—albeit early—entry in the “domestic stalker” cycle of thrillers that hit their popularity stride in the early 1990s following the success of 1987’s Fatal Attraction.
-But lurking behind what at first glance appears to be just another post-sexual revolution cautionary tale for the Viagra set, is in fact a psychologically complex, unexpectedly dark examination of the principle of conspicuous ethics vs. unobserved morality.
+In summary, the premise of the little-seen 1971 suspense drama One of Those Things (a Danish film with an exclusively British and Japanese cast) reads like just another—albeit very early—entry in the “domestic stalker” cycle of thrillers that hit their popularity stride following the success of 1987’s Fatal Attraction.
+But lurking behind this post-sexual revolution cautionary tale for the Viagra set is in fact a psychologically astute, unexpectedly dark examination of the principle of conspicuous ethics vs. unobserved morality.
 All trussed up in the melodramatic trappings of the erotic thriller and crime mystery.

 |Judy Geeson as Susanne Strauss|

 |Zena Walker as Berit Vinter|

 That is, if appearances count for anything.

 In reality, Henrik’s wife Berit (Zena Walker) is a dipsomaniac suffering from neglect born of Henrik's wholesale absorption in his work; at his job his success is resentfully tolerated by friend and co-worker Melchoir (Frederick Jaeger), who was narrowly passed over for the very promotion Henrik bagged; and Henrik himself, though he doesn’t yet know it, balances on the brink of a crisis of character.

 Henrik Vinter sees himself as a good, moral man, a self-image both supported and reinforced by those around him.
 That he unquestioningly sustains this higher sense of self in the face of moral and ethical contradictions (he dissociates himself from the “business as usual” legal duplicity he engages in on a daily basis, and is casually racist when speaking of his Asian business partners), proves to be the tragic flaw that sets in motion a chain of events which ultimately leave Henrik wondering if he ever knew himself at all.